The Engineer Behind Ford’s RS200 Rally Car Gave It The Future The Factory Never Could

 Anyone can tell this is a special car from looking at it, but it’s at big classic rally events where people know the story behind it that it gets the full amount of respect it deserves.
 It’s with a smile that John says, “It’s very rewarding to see how much attention the car gets, especially after so much work goes into it.
 You can’t drive an unprepared car, you need to go through everything at least once a year.
 There was a slight odor of petrol every now and again, and occasionally the gearbox went through two gears at once on the downshift, so over the winter I wanted to strip it down to have a look at that.
 And the engine bay; no matter how much you look after it it still gets full of mud, so I dismantled and rebuilt all the rear end and did the same with everything in the water system as well.”

 But that’s enough talking about it; time for a test drive.
-This was shot during the Eifel Rallye Festival (where no less than seven RS200s were taking part, with no less than Stig Blomqvist and Kalle Grundel behind the wheel of the actual cars they did the ’86 RAC Rally in.
+This was shot during a past edition of the Eifel Rallye Festival (where no less than seven RS200s were taking part, with no less than Stig Blomqvist and Kalle Grundel behind the wheel of the actual cars they did the ’86 RAC Rally in.
 At a small airfield a couple of miles away everyone was going up in convoy for the RS200 group photo shoot, so we decided to go a few minutes ahead and have some time alone.

 The first thing I noticed upon opening the Sierra-shaped door was an overwhelming sense of sadness about how many families of Smurfs had to die for their furry blue skins to cover the dashboard.
 The second involved me remarking that I didn’t think the full five-point harness was necessary for just a quick ride up the road.
 “Yes, it is,” John told me quietly.